Food Organisation Case Study

 A leading food organisation found cracks in an autoclave (pressure vessel) following routine visual inspections.
 Understanding the severity and statutory requirements for pressure equipment, the client was determined to understand the cause of the cracking.
 This meant that the autoclave had to be removed from service, placing pressure on other parts of the plant to keep up with manufacturing and production requirements.
 A quick investigation and solution was required in order to get the plant back to optimum performance.

-Throughout the project, hrl: stress analysts worked closely with the client to understand the operational product process of the autoclave. hrl: also helped the client to understand the stress and life impact that occurs due to thermal restraints within the autoclave.
+Throughout the project, HRL's stress analysts worked closely with the client to understand the operational product process of the autoclave.
+HRL also helped the client to understand the stress and life impact that occurs due to thermal restraints within the autoclave.
 The autoclave remains in service today, performing its required production process.
 The client was very pleased with the outcome and has enjoyed the commercial benefits of enhanced equipment availability.